ghatesudi/IndiGen/paper/paper.md

 # Statement of need

-IndiGen addresses a critical challenge in generating culturally accurate synthetic names, a necessity highlighted by Bonneau et al. (2015) and Narayanan & Joshi (2018).
+‘IndiGen’ addresses a critical challenge in generating culturally accurate synthetic names, a necessity highlighted by Christen and Pudjijono (2009) and Han et al. (2017).
 Existing tools for generating Indian names often fail to account for the linguistic and cultural diversity across India’s regions, producing names that lack cultural authenticity and contextual accuracy.
-IndiGen fills this gap by offering a highly customizable, scalable solution designed to reflect India’s diverse population.
+‘IndiGen’ fills this gap by offering a highly customizable, scalable solution designed to reflect India’s diverse population.
 While existing tools such as the ‘Indian Name Generator’ by Gavali (2021), ‘Indian Names’ by Kumar (2013), and ‘Get Indian Name’ by Singh (2020) have contributed to generating synthetic Indian names, they fall short in key areas such as customization, cultural nuance, and diversity.
-For instance, these tools often rely on repetitive databases, fail to account for non-binary names, and lack region-specific customization necessary for applications like demographic studies, AI simulations, or software testing.IndiGen overcomes these limitations by offering region-specific datasets that capture phonetic patterns and naming conventions unique to each state.
+For instance, these tools often rely on repetitive databases, fail to account for non-binary names, and lack region-specific customization necessary for applications like demographic studies, AI simulations, or software testing.
+‘IndiGen’ overcomes these limitations by offering region-specific datasets that capture phonetic patterns and naming conventions unique to each state.
 Users can specify parameters like name length, gender distribution, and phonetic characteristics, enabling the generation of culturally rich, linguistically accurate names ideal for AI training, demographic studies, and cultural research.
-Moreover, IndiGen ensures privacy compliance by generating synthetic names that maintain cultural fidelity, addressing privacy concerns in research and software testing, as highlighted by Roth & Wilson (2015).
+Moreover, ‘IndiGen’ ensures privacy compliance by generating synthetic names that maintain cultural fidelity, addressing privacy concerns in research and software testing, as highlighted by Myles et al. (2024).
 Additionally, IndiGen’s reproducibility through random seed generation and its seamless integration with pandas make it an ideal tool for diverse workflows, from machine learning to software testing.
 Its ability to generate large, regionally specific datasets ensures both ethical alignment and practicality for creating anonymous yet culturally realistic datasets.
-In conclusion, IndiGen is an indispensable tool for computational research and AI development, particularly in scenarios that demand culturally sensitive, region-specific datasets.
+In conclusion, ‘IndiGen’ is an indispensable tool for computational research and AI development, particularly in scenarios that demand culturally sensitive, region-specific datasets.

 # Methodology